-If you are age 50 or older (or will attain age 50 prior to the end of the plan year), you may elect to make additional pre-tax contributions and/or Roth contributions to the Plan called "catch-up contributions."
-Like other pre-tax and Roth contributions, catch-up contributions are deducted from your eligible compensation, benefit from tax-deferred savings and growth (pre-tax contributions) or tax-free growth (Roth contributions) under the Plan and are subject to restrictions on distribution.
+As described above, depending on which Participating Employer you work for, you may be able to make pre-tax and/or Roth contributions and, if you are age 50 or older (or will attain age 50 prior to the end of the plan year), you may elect to make additional pre-tax contributions and/or Roth contributions called "catch-up contributions."
+Please see the Appendix that applies to you for more information on pre-tax and Roth contributions and catch-up contributions.